isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 For example, a base class is not a value type (base classes should not be copyable) and so does not necessarily need a default constructor:

     // Shape is an abstract base class, not a copyable value type.
-    // It may or may not need a default constructor. struct Shape {
+    // It might or might not need a default constructor. struct Shape {
         virtual void draw() = 0;
         virtual void rotate(int) = 0;